Reduced-order modeling of unsteady fluid flow using neural network ensembles: Methods

 \subsection{CAE-eLSTM ROM}

 This section describes the non-intrusive ROM framework combining convolutional autoencoders for spatial reconstruction and LSTM ensembles utilizing bagging for temporal prediction, which we will refer to as a CAE-eLSTM ROM.
-Solutions to the full-order model for designs $\bm{\mu}$ in the training set of design parameters $\bm{\mathcal{U}}_{\text{train}} \in \mathbb{R}^{n\times p}$ are obtained during the offline stage and are assembled into a matrix $\bm{X}$.
-A convolutional autoencoder with latent dimension $k$ is trained on $\bm{X}$ for a sufficient number of epochs such that inputs are accurately reconstructed.
-Next, the expansion coefficients for training data $\bm{A}_{\text{train}}$ are computed using the encoder $g_{\text{enc}}$.
-Sequences of length $w$ are then generated from $\bm{A}_{\text{train}}$ and $m$ bagged LSTMs are trained on individual data subsets chosen randomly through sampling with replacement.
+The offline stage is computationally intensive, requiring multiple solves of the FOM in addition to training multiple neural networks.
+First, solutions to the FOM for designs $\bm{\mu}$ in the training set of design parameters $\bm{\mathcal{U}}_{\text{train}} \in \mathbb{R}^{n\times p}$ are obtained for all timesteps and are assembled into a matrix $\bm{X}$.
+Next, a convolutional autoencoder with latent dimension $k$ is trained on $\bm{X}$ for a sufficient number of epochs such that inputs are accurately reconstructed.
+Then, the expansion coefficients for the training data $\bm{A}_{\text{train}}$ are computed by feeding the full-order states from $\bm{X}$ through the encoder $g_{\text{enc}}$.
+Sequences of length $w$ are then generated from $\bm{A}_{\text{train}}$ and $m$ LSTMs using the same set of initial weights and biases are trained on individual data subsets chosen randomly through sampling with replacement.
+PyTorch~\cite{paszke2019pytorch}, an open source deep learning framework available for Python, is used to implement the autoencoder and LSTM using default weight and bias initialization settings.

-The online stage involves executing the ROM to compute approximate solutions at a point $\bm{\mu}^{*}$, where the full-order model is initially run for $T_{i}$ timesteps.
-An initial sequence of latent variables of length $w$ is required as an input to the ROM.
-This means that the FOM must be run for at least $w$ timesteps, and potentially longer depending on the how useful initial simulation data is for the ROM.
-The latent variables for the rest of the simulation are calculated autoregressively using the bagged LSTMs by taking an average of the individual predictions.
+A schematic describing the online stage of the ROM is shown in Figure~\ref{fig:diagram}.
+The online stage involves executing the ROM to compute approximate solutions at a point $\bm{\mu}^{*}$.
+First, the FOM is run for $T_{i}$ timesteps, as an initial sequence of latent variables is required for the LSTM ensemble.
+The computed full-order states are fed through the encoder to obtain the initial sequence of latent variables $\bm{A}^{*}_{T_{i}} \in \mathbb{R}^{k \times w}$.
+The FOM must be run for at least $T_i \geq w$ timesteps, and potentially longer depending on the how useful simulation data from the initial timesteps are for the ROM.
+The latent variables for the rest of the prediction horizon are calculated autoregressively using the LSTM ensemble by taking an average of the predictions from the individual weak learners.
+After the predicted latent variables are found for each timestep $t$, they are fed through the decoder to obtain approximate full-order fields.
 The online and offline stages are outlined in Algorithm~\ref{alg:rom}.
-When using a ROM with a single LSTM as in previous works~\cite{maulik2021reduced,hasegawa2020machine}, the LSTM is trained on the entire time-series dataset and is used alone for time-series prediction.